Andrea Dimitry

-Andrea Dimitry (January 1775 – March 1, 1852), also known as Andrea Drussakis Dimitry, was a Greek refugee who emigrated to New Orleans (in Spanish colonial Louisiana) and became a merchant.
-He married Marianne Céleste Dragon, a Louisiana Creole woman of African, French, and Greek ancestry.
-He fought in the Battle of New Orleans with Major General and future President Andrew Jackson.
-His son is the author and educator Alexander Dimitry.
+Andrea Dimitry (January 1775 – March 1, 1852), also known as Andrea Drussakis Dimitry, was a Greek refugee who emigrated to New Orleans (in Spanish colonial Louisiana) and served as a militiaman in the War of 1812.

+Dimitry fought in the Battle of New Orleans.
+It was mis-reported in his obituary in The Delta of New Orleans that "The United States government awarded Andrea Dimitry with 1,000 acres of land for his valiant services rendered during the War of 1812."
+(Note: He held various important public offices with honor and distinction.
+"In acknowledgment of his distinguished services, the American government honored him with a grant of 1,000 acres of land on the Gulf Coast of Mississippi where he built the famous villa, "Dimitry Point".)
+It was his father-in-law that had been rewarded with the land grant, and his wife inherited the land.

 Early life

-Andrea Dimitry was born on the island of Hydra.
+Andrea Dimitry was born on the Greek island of Hydra.
 He was the son of Nicholas Dimitry and Euphrosine Antonia.
 The Dimitry family had originally lived on the mainland of Greece.
 They had fled to Hydra seeking refuge from the Turks.
 The family name Drussakis is common on the island.
-Hydra was the victim of heavy tariffs and taxes.
-The Ottoman government limited free trade.
-Only Ottoman vessels were permitted in the region.
-A plague struck the island in 1792.
-A large portion of the inhabitants were killed and many people moved away.
-Andrea left the island around this time.